 You avoid eating it and work on the treadmill to burn it off.
 But fat, it turns out, can be your friend!
 In order to have a proper functioning, your body needs it.
 Fats help you absorb vitamins A, D, and E, which are vital for your nervous system.
 Of your total daily calories, 25 to 30 percent should come from fat.
 Of course, we are talking about good-for-you fats and not the bad kinds.
 According to research, unsaturated fats raise your good cholesterol, help your arteries and prevent belly fat.
 Where you'll find them: In olive oil and olives, canola oil, almonds, cashews, peanuts, sesame seeds, and avocados.

 It's true, better to choose natural foods instead of processed ones.
 However, there are many examples of so-called natural foods that are very harmful.
-I'm sure you've heard about agave nectar, a very popular syrup in the comunity of those who promote "natural health".
-If we look at it's nutritional composition, we notice that it contains even more fructose than regular sugar.
-Fructose is the unhealthiest part of sugar and agave syrup is full of it, which makes it even more unhealthy than regular sugar.
+I'm sure you've heard about agave nectar, a very popular syrup in the community of those who promote "natural health".
+If we look at its nutritional composition, we notice that it contains even more fructose than regular sugar.
+Fructose is the unhealthiest part of sugar and agave syrup is full of it, which makes it even unhealthier than regular sugar.

 Vegetable oils, like soybean, corn and canola oils, are extracted from seeds using harsh processing methods.
 These oils are full of trans fats, which are very toxic and associated with metabolic problems and heart disease.
 It is best to consume natural and healthy fats such as coconut oil and butter and extra virgin olive oil.

 One of the most ridiculous myths of meat is that it rots in the colon.
 Our digestive system is well "equipped" to digest meat in order to use its wide range of proteins, fats and nutrients, such as iron, zinc and B vitamins.
 Meat will generally leave the stomach in 2-3 hours and be fully digested in 4-6 hours.